 - Candidate communication skills

 There’s a section in the resume where the candidate puts his or her references.
 Make use of them!
-They were put there to be a testament of their qualifications.
+They were put there to be a testament to their qualifications.

 You could check this post for some questions you could ask the candidate’s references.
 It may consume your time, but that’s better than a bad hire and waste not only your time but also money!